tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

 #### Myths
 - Myths represent the movement and change of living world, rarely pertinent to your main objective, they are something to seek out
+- Omens of this change will find you